 Do you use your car for work 75% of the time?

 Or you can use HMRC’s simplified expense rate.
 It’s an allowance called the Mileage Allowance and you can claim a flat rate of 45p per mile to cover petrol.
-If you already owned your vehicle and now use it often for work, then this method might suit you better.
+If you already owned your vehicle and now use it often for work, then this method is probably a better fit!

-If you’re claiming the Mileage Allowance, we’ve got a handy calculator.
-Use it to work out what you could claim depending on the vehicle that you use.
+If you’re claiming the Mileage Allowance, we’ve got a handy calculator that you can use to work out what you will be able to claim depending on the vehicle that you use.

 You can only claim tools or safety equipment that belong to you and that you bought specifically for work.
-You cannot claim tools that belong to others, like from your contractor for example.
+But you won’t be able to claim tools that belong to others, like from your contractor for example.